Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 Creating the Window and Renderer
 -
-We initialize SDL and create our window and renderer the same as in lesson 1 but now we use our `logSDLError` function to print out any errors that occured and use the constants we defined earlier as the screen width and height.
+We initialize SDL and create our window and renderer the same as in lesson 1 but now we use our `logSDLError` function to print out any errors that occurred and use the constants we defined earlier as the screen width and height.
 {% highlight c++ %}
 if (SDL_Init(SDL_INIT_EVERYTHING) != 0){